Mon-Fri: 7:30AM - 5:30PM

 Modern technology has adapted quickly to road safety and the needs of concerned, distracted, and sleep-deprived parents.
 Your smartphone is your best friend here, but only if you use it carefully, and if it’s up-to-date enough to handle the available tools.

-Start with a high-quality device, like the Samsung Galaxy 10 line, but be sure to compare models to get the features that matter most to you.
+Start with a high-quality device, like the Samsung Galaxy 10 line, but compare models to get the features that matter most to you.
 Whatever you choose, gear it up with an auto-lock mode like Android Auto, or aim for iPhone’s CarPlay if you’re an Apple family, and similarly lock your device when you hit the road.
-This way you ensure you can’t accidentally forget and poke your phone at a bad moment, and you avoid the distractions of incoming calls and texts.
+This way, you ensure you can’t accidentally forget and poke your phone at a bad moment, and you avoid the distractions of incoming calls and texts.

 From there, you can take advantage of all the great apps designed to help drivers stay focused.
-GPS can help you navigate safely to new locations, or while you are distracted by a fussy baby.
+GPS can help you navigate safely to new locations or while you are distracted by a fussy baby.
 Hands-free calling can help you make calls and summon help in emergencies.
 You can even use a music streaming service to play soothing music for the baby, so you don’t have to pull over to rock and sing.

 Ready Your Ride